 Nana Twumasi has a MFA, Creative Writing at California College of the Arts.
 “I assist two acquiring editors in the trade psychology and K-12 education areas at Jossey-Bass, an imprint of John Wiley and Sons publishers.
 Previously, I worked at Lerner Publishing Group in Minneapolis, MN, as a Photo Researcher, seeking out and licensing images for use in non-fiction educational titles for young readers.
 I occasionally work as an editor-for-hire; an area I’d like to devote more time to, and serve as a co-editor for Monday Night, a long-running literary journal based out of Oakland, CA. Please visit us here: www.mondaynightlit.com.”
 My creative writing work as been published online; notably as part of ballyhoostories.com “50 States Project,” and the International Museum of Women’s “Imagining Ourselves” online exhibit.
 She graduated from Padua Academy and Oberlin College (2002), which she attended on a full scholarship.
 She says, “Of course, my experience at NCCL has blessed me with plenty of writing fodder.”
 A story she wrote was posted on Ballyhoo Stories at http://www.ballyhoostories.com/ballyhoo/main.html?1 Nana currently works as a senior editor/writer at Exploratorium.

-Alessandra Vadala is teaching 3rd-4th grade at NCCL!
+Alessandra Vadala is teaching 2nd-4th grade at NCCL!
 Her two children are also attending NCCL.
-She completed Montessori teacher training and previously taught at her son’s school (2013).
+She previously taught at a Montessori school.
 She graduated from Towson State University with a B.S. in English and Art and a Masters in teaching English as a second language.
 She spent a semester in Italy student teaching in an Italian elementary school.
 She taught ESL at a high school in Maryland.

 Teresa Vadala was married in 2005 and has two children.
 She graduated from Maryland Institute College of Art, Magna cum Laude.
 She will continue at MICA in the Master’s program in teaching.
-She is teaching high school Art.
+She has taught high school Art.

 Elle Vanderkley (Class of 2004) I am 14 years old and have been going to NCCL for five years!
 I think that the most important thing to me about NCCL is definitely the environment of this school.
 There is so much that everyone gets here at this school.
 I also enjoy art, and the art program here definitely helped me expand my skill and helped me get into Cab Calloway School of the Arts.
 I love soccer, volleyball, painting, and sketching in my free time.
 All of these areas are a joy in my life.
 I love writing so much; several of my pieces even made it in to Word Dance and other writing magazines!
 As I said before, I was accepted into Cab Calloway School of the Arts.
 It is an awesome school and I am looking forward to the next four years there.
 What excites me about going to high school is definitely the experience!
 Meeting new people and teachers and taking new classes!
 I am a little afraid of the tests!
 I don’t work well under pressure!
 I was about ten years old when I came to NCCL, and started out in Group 3.
 Some of the highlights of my years here at NCCL definitely have been meeting my three best friends, Tori, Stephanie, and Anna!
 I love the Drama program, and I love the fact that we put on a play every year.
 Those experiences definitely moved me forward in my dramatic skills, and led to me being accepted into Cab for a Drama class, too!
 I have had a wonderful time here at NCCL.
 I